Mesenbet-Fentie/alx-pe_course/README.md

-Up to date the README.md us the "git pull" command
-My first readme
+to up to date the README.md use the "git pull" command My first readme